Dead Block: Reception

 The game received "mixed" reviews on all platforms according to the review aggregation website Metacritic, which reported a wide range in scores for the Xbox 360 version, with the lowest score of a 20% approval given by Nick Hartel of Video Game Talk to an 83% approval from ZT Game Domains Michael Futter.

 Critics were divided in their opinions on Dead Blocks gameplay mechanics.
 Arthur Gies of IGN called the controls "clumsy [and] clunky".
 He criticized the process of breaking down items in a safehouse for scrap.
 He felt that the process was too long and boring, and that it slowed the pace of the game.
 Kristan Reed of Eurogamer concurred.
 He felt that the melee combat was also "flimsy".
 However Neile Johnson of Official Xbox Magazine felt differently.
 Johnson stated that the game had "manic pacing" and that its "campy madness only gets better in split-screen co-op".
 Johnson pointed out that the game "put a fresh face on the shop-worn corpse-killer" with its tower defense gameplay.
 RipTens Chris Carlson praised the game's "awesome selection of tools and weapons" and overall replay value.
 Chris Watters of GameSpot also gave high marks for the game's high selection of traps, but also expressed that the game can get repetitive at times.
 While some reviewers lauded the splitscreen multiplayer, some also expressed disappointment in the lack of any online play.

 The game's setting and presentation also received mixed opinions from critics.
 Reed felt that the 1950s B-movie vibe was a bit overdone, and could have used "just a smidgen more subtlety".
 Gies agreed.
 He felt that the game "makes a good initial impression" but that it did not have enough substance.
 Watters felt that "the campy B-movie vibe and cartoon aesthetic aren't good enough to add much appeal".
 Again Johnson disagreed and cited the game's "rockabilly music [and] amusing characters" as high points.
 Carlson also felt that Dead Block had "some great music".

-As of year end 2011 the Xbox 360 version sold 35,625 units.
+As of 2011, the Xbox 360 version has sold 35,625 units.
 A sales analysis of PlayStation Network titles sold in August 2011 showed that Dead Block moved 7,778 units in the first month of its release on the service.